michael-s-downs/thethingineed/services/documentation/techhubgenaillmapi.md

   - user: Helps Openai tracking the user

 - platform_metadata: Data related to the platform where the language model stays
-  - platform: Name of the platform that will be used [azure],
+  - platform: Name of the platform that will be used [azure, bedrock, openai]
   - timeout: Maximum waiting time of the request default as 60

 ### Persistence format